joenjogu/streeek/docs/SETUP.md

 | <img src="../.github/images/setup/github/register_application.png" width="300"> |

 - Click on `Register application`
-- You'll be presented with you application page where you can update the details and view your `Client ID`
+- You'll be presented with your application page where you can update the details and view your `Client ID`

 | Application                                                            |
 |------------------------------------------------------------------------|